emilniklas/romano/README.md

 module.exports = createBundles({
   entry: './src/main.js',
   bundles: [
-    'last 1 version', // This is the preferred bundle 'last 5 versions', // This is the less optimized bundle 'ie < 11', // A special IE bundle
+    'ie < 11', // A special IE bundle
-  ]
+    'last 1 version', // This is the preferred bundle 'last 5 versions' // This is the less optimized bundle ]
 })
 ```